learn-co-students/javascript-objects-bootcamp-prep-000/README.md

 ```

 ## Accessing A Value
-Just like in Ruby, we access the value of an object from it's key:
+Just like in Ruby, we access the value of an object from its key:

 ```js
 var meals = {breakfast: "oatmeal", lunch: "turkey sandwich", dinner: "steak and potatoes"}